 DNP students take (at their own cost) Critical Thinking testing.
 A pre-test is administered as part of the application process and a post test is administered at the end of the program.
-The pre-test and post-test costs are collected as part of the application fees.
+The pre-test and post-test cost is collected as part of the application fees.

 All students are required to register for and utilize TYPHON®, the clinical hour tracking software utilized to track clinical hours throughout the program for national board certification.
-The cost is \$90.00 for the time a student is in the Doctor of Nursing Practice degree program.
+The cost is \$90.00 for the time a student is enrolled in nursing courses in the Doctor of Nursing Practice degree program.
+After you have been added to the student list you will receive an e-mail with login information and instructions on how to pay for the program.